Why Choose Ferrous Bisglycinate for Iron Supplementation?

-Vitamin C has been proved useful in the absorption of iron into the body.
+Vitamin C has been shown to help with the absorption of iron into the body.
 The vitamin C latches on to the non-haem iron and increases the solubility of the iron.
 This in turn makes it easier for the body to absorb the iron through the intestinal mucus membrane.

 Vitamin C is another very important vitamin that is critical to your body’s proper functioning.
 Some iron supplements have vitamin C in them as well to help make absorption quicker.

-The NATURELO Iron supplement contains vitamin c and is formulated as Ferrous Bisglycinate Chelate which has nearly twice more bioavailability than other forms of iron such as ferrous sulfate, gluconate, or fumarate.
+Our NATURELO Iron supplement contains vitamin c and is formulated as Ferrous Bisglycinate Chelate, which has nearly twice the bioavailability of other forms of iron, such as ferrous sulfate, gluconate, or fumarate.
 It's also less likely to cause gastric distress.